markstringer-dti/markstringer-dti.github.io/dti.md

 But I've realised that it can't be avoided.
 Most projects simply won't get off the ground and won't be approved unless some kind of promise is extracted from the people who are going to deliver.
 And it's in the nature of ideas, of "Flowers" that will have to immediately sound like the bosses are getting a lot for their money.

+## Chapter 15 - Why Am I so Angry?

+So, full disclosure.
+I've been getting coaching.
+Full on Agile coaching of the don't say much and let the client work it out for themselves kind.

+I don't know how many sessions we've had, but it's more than ten.
+At the very end of my last session she asked me if she could "share" something with me.
+That's Agile coach speak for mentioning that she has an opinion.

+And the thing she wanted to share with me was this.
+I'd started the coaching sessions with a problem.
+I still have that problem.
+What was the problem.
+The problem was and still is that I find it difficult to talk to senior, "C-Level" people.

+The observation that she was making was that I had a lot of skills in project management, I had a lot of experience of project management.
+I clearly don't have any problem talking to her.
+I don't seem to have any problem talking with my team.
+So why do I have so much difficulty talking to "C-Level" people?

+And my answer, maybe it was too frank because it came then, right at the very end of an entire hour of being allowed to speak my brains was that when I'm talking to her, and most of the time when I'm talking to members of my team, I'm not angry.
+And almost all of the time when I'm talking to C-Level people who are involved in the projects that I'm working on, I am angry.
+What am I angry about?

+I'm not exactly sure.
+I think one thing that I'm annoyed about is that they don't want to listen to me, they are not doing the things that they need to do in order to make a project a success.
+Because of course, in a quite fundamental way, when a boss says that he or she wants a project to succeed but then does a number of things that will almost guarantee that a projectd won't succeed, they are lying.

+And mixed in with the anger is shame.
+I'm ashamed that I'm angry.

+And now, writing this, mixed in with *that* is fear.
+Fear that there isn't any way to fix this, that this is always how I'm going to be in these situations.
+That there is no cure.

+What I want to be like is like Columbo.
+Mild mannered, polite, but gently pushing the matter towards its inevitable conclusion.

+I'm heartened by this quote from George Orwell.

+ "Writing a book is a horrible, exhausting struggle, like a long bout of some painful illness.
+One would never undertake such a thing if one were not driven by some demon whom one can neither resist or [sic] understand.
+For all one knows that demon is the same instinct that makes a baby squall for attention.
+And yet it is also true that one can write nothing readable unless one constantly struggles to efface one's personality.
+Good prose is like a window pane."

+It's things like this that are keeping me going at the moment.
+That and an idea that I got from reading an article in an online magazine about art.
+Great creative breakthroughs come from trying on multiple different styles one after the other.

+## Chapter 16 - Conclusion

+So in the end all of these different ideas boiled down to a series of questions that you can ask yourself that the team can ask itself that even maybe you can talk through with the client
+.For example:

+If in terms of thinking what you see is all there is how can you change what people see how would that change thinking what aren't you showing that's important.

+In terms of Triz:

+Which of the problems that you're trying to solve are in fact insoluble they're actually contradictions and they need managing how can you manage them if there are trade-offs how do you provide a sweet spot if there a situation in which you both need something and don't need it how could you go about doing that are you doing it already.

+In terms of Status how is what the problem that you're trying to solve being affected by issues of Status what ways of approaching this problem are there that makes status less of a problem.

+In terms of John Boyd are you being asked to speed up quicker than you possibly can are you being asked to run a 2 top speed that is beyond the speed of the team are you actually been asked to slow down and you don't want to that's energy maneuverability Theory.

+What are you observing what weird about what you're observing what does it how does it change our thinking how does it change your decisions how does it change how we act.

+In terms of cynefin framework.
+Where are we are we in a chaotic situation are we in a complex situation where does the client think we are where are we being pushed are we in disorder how do we get out of disorder what small steps can we make to take us to somewhere where we know where we are.

 ## References